Ashwin-Rajesh/Ashwin-Rajesh/README.md

 # Ashwin Rajesh

 I am a first-year MTech student in *Microelectronics and VLSI Design* at the *Indian Institute of Science, Bangalore*, and part of the [NeuRonICs](https://labs.dese.iisc.ac.in/neuronics/) lab at DESE.
-My research interest is in exploring emerging paradigms in hardware and software and their fusion to build more efficient and elegant systems.
-My primary interest is in digital system design.
-Currently working on the design of low-power hardware for real-time machine learning inference on the edge.
+My interests are in digital hardware design (and software co-design) for efficient computing.
+Currently working on the design of low-power hardware for real-time image classification inference on the edge.

 ### 1) [Microspice](https://github.com/Ashwin-Rajesh/microspice)
 - A tiny spice parser and engine written in python